Twins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in seven of their past 10 games and have gone 5-2 in those contests.
+- The Twins have played as the favorite in eight of their past 10 games and have won five of those contests.

 Discover More About This Game